Morris Rodham

 Morris Rodham (born 1959) is an Anglican priest who served as Archdeacon Missioner (Archdeacon of Warwick) in the Diocese of Coventry 2010–2019.

-Morris Rodham was educated at Durham University, graduating with a degree in Classics as a member of Hatfield College in 1982.
+Rodham was educated at Durham University, graduating with a degree in classics as a member of Hatfield College in 1982.
 He later studied for a PGCE at St John's College, Durham, graduating in 1985.
-He further studied at Trinity College, Bristol; was ordained Deacon in 1993; and Priest in 1994.
-After a curacy in New Milverton he was Vicar of St Mary, Leamington Priors (1997–2010) until his appointment as Archdeacon Missioner in 2010.
-He resigned the archdeaconry upon his induction as Priest-in-Charge of Patterdale on 19 June 2019.
+He further studied at Trinity College, Bristol; was ordained deacon in 1993; and priest in 1994.

+After a curacy in New Milverton he was vicar of St Mary, Leamington Priors (1997–2010) until his appointment as Archdeacon Missioner in 2010.
+He resigned the archdeaconry upon his induction as priest-in-charge of Patterdale on 19 June 2019.